-Trans fats, or hydrogenated oils, are used in the manufacture of food to help it stay fresh longer.
-They are known as “bad fats” because they increase your risk of disease and elevate cholesterol.
+Saturated fats and trans fats are known as the “bad fats” because they increase your risk of disease and elevate cholesterol.

-Appearance-wise, trans fats and saturated fats tend to be solid at room temperature (think of butter or traditional stick margarine), while monounsaturated and polyunsaturated fats tend to be liquid (think of olive or corn oil).
+Appearance-wise, saturated fats and trans fats tend to be solid at room temperature (think of butter or traditional stick margarine), while monounsaturated and polyunsaturated fats tend to be liquid (think of olive or corn oil).